Skip to main content

 Before college

 Ready to get a head start on saving for college?
-Here are five strategies to help keep you on the right track.
+Here are four tips to help keep you on the right track.

 Understand college costs

 Think college is too high-priced?
 Calculating the cost of college depends on which school you choose and how much financial aid you'll receive.
-Tuition and fees take the lion's share of your income, with annual costs rising 6%—more than twice the rate of inflation.
 Start comparing public, private, community and in- and out-of-state schools to get a ballpark figure on cost.
-Then you can start to estimate how much you need to invest based on your timeframe and budget.
+Then you can start to estimate how much you may need based on your timeframe and budget.

 Before you go into sticker shock, here's good news: Many families rely on a number of sources to help pay for college.